 Powerful 7.8 earthquake strikes in Turkey

 A powerful 7.8 magnitude earthquake hit southeast Turkey and Syria early Monday, toppling buildings and sending panicked residents pouring outside in a cold winter night.
-At least 21 were killed, and the toll was expected to rise.
+At least 100 people were killed, and the death toll was expected to rise.

 Rescue workers and residents using flashlights were searching through piles of tangled metal and concrete rubble in one of the stricken cities.
 People on the street shouted up to others inside a partially toppled apartment building, leaning dangerously.